mrahman2949/mrahman2949.github.io/_posts/2020-2-24-controlling-toy-car-remote-with-raspberry-pi.md

 title: Pi-Project - Controling the remote of a RC Car
 ---

-Are you new to raspberry pi?
+Are you new to the beautiful world of pi?
 May be you have never gone beyond making an LED blink.
 Well in that case I have just the project for you.
 This is fairly easy and simple way you can control a remote control car and make your own script to make the car run.

 **What you will need:**
 - An RC Toy Car with Wireless remote